Star Trek V: The Final Frontier

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Star Trek V: The Final Frontier against these established plot points, we can identify how William Shatner utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Trek V: The Final Frontier within the science fiction genre.

 Comparative Analysis